 Gemini John Couch Adams began the chain reaction of planetary discovery in England in 1843, using data that had already been established regarding the erratic orbit of Uranus.
 In the mid-nineteenth century if a person had a burning hunch about a heavenly body, one had to begin the tedious and time consuming process of making official “requests” versus taking a spin to one’s local Observatory to verify their findings with the latest high powered telescope.
 When you were an official subject of the United Kingdom (aka a Brit) in 1843, one had to honorably ask in the most flowery language for the “Astronomer Royal” to verify your findings as well as request the latest and greatest astronomical updates which had occurred during the 100 or so years which passed while waiting for an official response via 19th century snail mail.

 With the Astronomer Royal being the astronomical authority in all of Great Britain, he was the final determinant as to who did what work and provided whom with whatever astronomical information was most pressing at the time.
-Since Adams was a “commoner” and not familiar with the proper path of request for royal astronomical assistance, he asked his Sagittarian buddy, James Challis, who took over the job of director of the Royal Observatory in Cambridge when his boss, Leo Sir George Airy became Astronomer Royal in 1835 to mention Adams’ ideas to his former boss so that correspondence could officially commence between the commoner Couch Adams and Airy, the Astronomer Royal.
+Since Adams was a “commoner” and not familiar with the proper path of request for royal astronomical assistance, he subsequenly asked his Sagittarian buddy, James Challis, who took over the job of director of the Royal Observatory in Cambridge when his boss, Leo Sir George Airy became Astronomer Royal in 1835.
+It was originally requested that Challis make a formal inquiry to his former boss so that correspondence could officially commence between the commoner Couch Adams and Airy, the Astronomer Royal.